What is chickenpox?

 A person who has chickenpox can spread the virus even before he or she has any symptoms.
 Chickenpox is most easily spread from 2 to 3 days before the rash appears until all the blisters have crusted over.

-You are at risk for chickenpox if you have never had the illness and have not had the chickenpox vaccine.
+You are at risk for chickenpox if you have never had the illness and haven't had the chickenpox vaccine.
 If someone you live with gets chickenpox, your risk is even higher because of the close contact.

 What are the symptoms?